Our Lottery and raffles comply with the following policies:

-- Worldwide Cancer Research will only use suppliers who are licensed by the Gambling Commission (External Lottery Managers), to run all or part of Worldwide Cancer Research ’s own lottery.
+- Worldwide Cancer Research will only use suppliers who are licensed by the Gambling Commission to act as External Lottery Managers in running all or part of Worldwide Cancer Research’s own Lottery.

-- Our External Lottery Manager is able to provide information to the police for the purposes of conducting police checks.
+- Our External Lottery Manager may be required to provide information to the police for the purposes of conducting police checks.
 They are able to provide address details and details of any monies sent in for tickets received.
 This will only be done where it is necessary for the investigation or prevention of a crime and for no other purposes.

 - Our External Lottery Manager operates from secure premises, and contract with reputable money transportation companies.

-- Our External Lottery Manager processes all entries and handles all monies received for a lottery, all monies are paid directly in to Worldwide Cancer Research bank account, and banking reports are issued by our External Lottery Manager on a weekly basis.
+- Our External Lottery Manager processes all entries and handles all monies received for a Lottery, all monies are paid directly to Worldwide Cancer Research, and banking reports are issued by our External Lottery Manager on a weekly basis.

-- Worldwide Cancer Research will require suppliers and contractors to ensure that all staff and contractors who are likely to be engaged with Worldwide Cancer Research obtain relevant references.
+- Worldwide Cancer Research will require suppliers and contractors to ensure that all staff and contractors who are likely to be engaged with the Worldwide Cancer Research Weekly Lottery obtain relevant references.